 Niw (National Interest Waiver) in Baltimore

 United States-based companies sourcing employees that currently live outside of the country may require the use of the NIW (National Interest Waiver) offered by the U.S. Citizenship and Immigration Services.
 This area of immigration law is closely related to the EB-2 visas for individuals who possess advanced degrees or exceptional abilities.
-At the Law Office of Raymond O Griffith in Baltimore, MD, we’re happy to provide guidance for companies and individuals in this matter and provide the necessary immigration law advice so you can continue business as usual.
+At the Griffith Immigration Law in Baltimore, MD, we’re happy to provide guidance for companies and individuals in this matter and provide the necessary immigration law advice so you can continue business as usual.
 Learn more about NIWs below and contact us today with any questions!

 What is an NIW?